qendil/qendil/CONTRIBUTING.md

 In case you need to try a production build locally:

 - Run `pnpm i --prod` to remove dev dependencies. (optional)
-- Run `pnpm build` to build the bundle.
+- Run `pnpm preview:web` to build and preview the production app.
-- Run `pnpm preview` to start the preview server.

 Debugging: